Dexalot/dexalot-docs/docs/contracts/TradePairs.md

 Adds an order with the given order struct.
 `clientOrderId` is user generated and it is returned in all the responses for reference.
 It must be unique per traderaddress. \
-`Price` for MARKET orders (type1=0) are set to 0 internally.
+`Price` for MARKET orders (type1=0) is overridden to 0 internally.
 Valid price decimals and evm decimals can be obtained by calling `getTradePair(..)` and accessing baseDisplayDecimals and baseDecimals respectively. \
 This transaction will REVERT for the following reasons:
 - insufficient funds